 MP for South Derbyshire

-Samantha Niblett is a Labour (Co-op) MP for South Derbyshire, elected in July 2024.
-She serves on the Science, Innovation and Technology Committee and previously sat on the Women and Equalities Committee, reflecting an interest in equality and science policy.
+Samantha Niblett is a Labour (Co-op) MP for South Derbyshire, first elected in July 2024.
+She currently sits on the Science, Innovation and Technology Committee and on the Unauthorised Entry to Football Matches Bill committee, having previously served on the Women and Equalities Committee.

-Declares three financial interests: two entries related to gifts, benefits and hospitality from UK sources, and one miscellaneous entry.
+Declared financial interests include two entries under Gifts, benefits and hospitality from UK sources and one miscellaneous entry.

 Generated 21 February 2026